tailhook/zerogw/doc/httptut.rst

         uri, = sock.recv_multipart()
         sock.send_multipart([b'Hello from '+uri])

 This is everything which is needed to serve requests.
-Note we are connecting to the address you specified to bind to in zerogw config.
+Note we are connecting to the address you specified to bind to in zerogw.yaml.
+Next start zerowg and use -c for the configuration file we want to use:

+``zerogw -c ./zerogw.yaml``

+Open a new terminal and start your python script:

+``python ./ourserver.py``

 Now you can go to the browser at http://localhost:8080/ and you should see ``Hello from /``.